-- 6.1.3.1 Any application for minimal risk research will follow the normal submission procedures as set out by the HSREC.
-Applications that were not marked for minimal risk specifically may be at the discretion of the HSREC Chair converted to a minimal risk. - 6.1.3.2 HSREC Administration captures each minimal risk research application and allocates the application to one HSREC reviewer. - 6.1.3.3 An HSREC member reviews the minimal risk research application and submits their proposed review outcome to HSREC Administration.

-- 6.1.3.4 The research application and review outcome are ratified at the next available convened HSREC meeting. - 6.1.3.5 If the HSREC member responsible for review of a minimal risk project has any concerns regarding the study, the project will revert to the standard review process and sent to a second reviewer - 6.1.3.6 Applicants are notified in writing of the HSREC review decision and may commence with their research once their application has been approved.
+- 6.1.3.1 Minimal Risk applications will be accepted and processed on a continual process.
+The principal investigator should indicate that the research is minimal risk during the RIMS application process. - 6.1.3.2 HSREC Administration captures each minimal risk research application and allocates the application to one HSREC reviewer. - 6.1.3.3 An HSREC member reviews the minimal risk research application and submits their proposed review outcome to HSREC Administration. - 6.1.3.4 The research application and review outcome are ratified at the next available convened HSREC meeting. - 6.1.3.5 If the HSREC member responsible for review of a minimal risk project has any concerns regarding the study, the project will revert to the standard review process and sent to a second reviewer - 6.1.3.6 Applicants are notified in writing of the HSREC review decision and may commence with their research once their application has received final approval.
 All other standard operating procedures of the HSREC are applicable to minimal risk projects.
 Minimal risk studies will still require relevant approvals (e.g., from the Free State Department of Health, UFS Gatekeepers, etc.)